 What is an indexed income annuity?

 An indexed income annuity is unique in how the funds grow.
 Instead of having a fixed rate of growth, your annuity will be tied to the performance of a market index — such as the S&P 500.
-When the market does well, your payments will increase and when the market goes poorly, your payments will decrease — but because you’re not investing directly in the market, you can’t lose any money if there’s an economic downturn.
+When the market does well, your payments will increase and when the market performs poorly, your payments will decrease.
+However, your funds aren’t directly invested in the market, which limits your risk.

 What is a variable income annuity?

-A variable income annuity is like an indexed income annuity except you’ll get to decide where your principal is invested.
-This can be a good option for you if you’re familiar with stocks, bonds, and mutual funds and willing to take more risk with the growth rate of your annuity — but unlike fixed and indexed annuities, your principal may lose value if the market underperforms.
+A variable income annuity is like an indexed income annuity except you have even more control over how your principal is invested.
+This can be a good option for you if you’re familiar with stocks, bonds, and mutual funds and willing to take more risk with the growth rate of your annuity — but unlike fixed annuities, your principal may lose value if the market underperforms.

 What are the pros & cons of income annuities?